ably-demos/chat-example/README.md

 Alternatively, if you're using github - add the [vercel git integration](https://vercel.com/docs/deployments/git/vercel-for-github).

+# BOTS

+They are setup to run out of the scope of the usual message flow, aside from the pollution in the network logs, they should be relatively obfuscated.

+The Bots are controlled by two variables,

+1. `NEXT_PUBLIC_WITH_BOTS` setting this to true will enable the bots
+2. A const variable `BOT_INTERVAL` determines the frequency of the message posting.

 ## Postgres

-This app, to show an end to end experience, uses postgres as it's db.
+This app - to show an end to end experience - uses postgres as it's db.

 The scripts to run/create the postgres container can be found in scripts/db.